-The mission of the Internal Audit function is to help the Board and Executive Management to protect the assets, reputation and sustainability of the organisation.
+The mission of the Internal Audit function is to help the Board and Executive Management to protect the assets, reputation, and sustainability of the organisation.
 This is achieved by:

-- Assessing whether all significant risks are identified and appropriately reported by management and the Risk Management Function to the Board and Executive Management; - Assessing whether risks are adequately controlled; and - Challenging Executive Management to improve the effectiveness of governance, risk management and internal controls.
+- Assessing whether all significant risks are identified and appropriately reported by Management and the Risk Management function to the Board and Executive Management; - Assessing whether they are adequately controlled; and - Challenging Executive Management to improve the effectiveness of governance, risk management and internal controls.

-Internal Audit is independent from the business and is directly responsible to the Chair of the Audit Committee, with a day-to-day administrative reporting line to the AFSI's Global Chief Audit Officer ("CAO").
-Internal Audit has free and unrestricted access to the Chair of the Board, the Chair of the Audit Committee and the Chief Executive Officer.
+Internal Audit is independent from the business and is directly responsible to the Chair of the Audit Committee, with a day-to-day administrative reporting line to the AmTrust Group Chief Audit Officer.
+Internal audit has free and unrestricted access to the Chair of the Board, the Chair of the Audit Committee and the CEO.
+The Head of Internal Audit has full and free access to the Audit Committee including attending all Audit Committee meetings, meeting privately with members at least annually (or more frequently as needed), and individual meetings on a regular basis.

-Those working within Internal Audit are not permitted to perform day-to-day control procedures or take operational responsibility for any part of AmTrust's operations outside Internal Audit.
+Those working within the Internal Audit function are not permitted to perform day-to-day control procedures or take operational responsibility for any part of the Company's operations outside of Internal Audit.
 Management is responsible for the establishment and ongoing operation of the internal control system.
-The Audit Committee reviews the scope and nature of the work performed by Internal Audit, and confirms its independence, objectivity and capability.
+The Audit Committee reviews the scope and nature of the work performed by Internal Audit to confirm its independence.